 And it actually gets worse.
 Since polyester is a type of plastic, washing these clothes sends about 500,000 tons of microplastics per year into the ocean.

 The recent fast fashion trend of making more affordable, less sustainable garments have only made the environmental impacts worse.
 The US alone generates over 15 million tons of textile waste per year!

-Despite all of the negative statistics that can be discouraging, we still have a chance to save our planet.
+Despite all of the negative statistics that can be discouraging to say the least, we still have a chance to save our planet.

-And I’m not just talking about big organizations like the Sustainable Apparel Coalition.
-Yes, they’re doing a decent job of applying the right regulations on companies and factories.
-But as long as these companies have a growing market, nothing will change.
+And we aren’t just talking about big organizations like the Sustainable Apparel Coalition.
+Yes, they’re doing a good job of applying the right regulations on companies and factories.
+But as long as these companies have a growing market, nothing major will change.

 True change won’t happen unless we change our consuming mentality.
 Take action now to buy less, and only when you really need it.
-Encourage your family and friends to say no to fast fashion, buy secondhand, and support eco-friendly brands when you do need new items.
+Encourage your family and friends to say no to fast fashion, buy secondhand (here are 8 major benefits), and support eco-friendly brands when you do need new items.